kathesch/JuliaTutorial.jl/docs/src/index.md

 However, there are almost always modifications we want to make to that code to make it much faster or have other desireable design features (such as having a similar interface as other functions in our code base or work with multiple different cases.).

 Let's touch up `forward elimination` to make it faster.
-The biggest change we can make is to remove the unnecessary `y` array.
-Our `b` array contains all the information we need, and we can just modify
+The biggest change we can make is to remove the unnecessary `y` array. `b[i]` at the current and future iterations is the only information we need.
+Earlier indices of `b` are essentially just free real estate that we can assign output to.
+This will make the function a "mutating" one i.e. it modifies an array outside of the function scope (not initialized inside the function).

+Mutation is the source of many computer bugs and headaches in software, but it is well worth it for performance.
+To make it easier to identify bugs from mutation, the Julia convention is to write a `!` after the function.
+We therefore have `forward_elimination!`.

 ```@example 1
 b = [1.2, -2.3, 5.6,4.5,0.01] # hide